 Martin Levine has served as our Chief Financial Officer, Treasurer and Secretary since our inception in October 2012 and as our Manager's Chief Financial Officer, Treasurer and Secretary since its inception in November 2012.
 Mr. Levine joined Freedom Mortgage in 2012 and has over 30 years of industry expertise.
-Mr. Levine was brought on to Freedom Mortgage's senior management to spearhead the firm's servicing oversight operations and financial reporting of its multibilion dollar servicing portfolio.
+Mr. Levine was brought on to Freedom Mortgage's senior management to spearhead the firm's servicing oversight operations and financial reporting of its multibillion dollar servicing portfolio.
 Prior to joining Freedom Mortgage, Mr. Levine was Executive in Charge of Loan Administration at Real Estate Mortgage Network, Inc. from April 2008 to May 2011, where he was responsible for handling and resolving all legacy issues.
 From July 1999 to March 2007, Mr. Levine was Executive Vice President and Chief Operating Officer at Opteum Financial Services, a taxable REIT subsidiary of Opteum Mortgage Management, Inc. At Opteum, Mr. Levine was in charge of managing all aspects of the daily operations of Opteum's TRS including finance, human resources, technology, risk management, compliance and audit functions.
 During his eight year tenor at Opteum, Mr. Levine set the vision, offered executive sponsorship and ensured execution of multi-business strategic initiatives including heading up risk management of the firm's portfolio of retained mortgage servicing rights and successfully implementing a change of process and system to comply with the Sarbanes Oxley Act.
 Prior to Opteum, Mr. Levine held various positions in the financial services industry.
-He served as Executive Vice President of Operations for 11 years at First Town Mortgage Corporation, a licensed mortgage banking institution, headquartered in Secaucus, New Jersey.
-Prior to First Town Mortgage, Mr. Levine served as Vice President of Corporate Operations at Kaplan Companies, a diversified real estate management trust.
-Prior to Pan American Properties, Mr. Levine spent the first nine years of his career working as a licensed CPA for large public accounting f completion of this offering, we expect a majority of the members of our board of directors will be "independent," as defined by the rules of the NYSE.
-Future directors will be recommended by our nominating and corporate governance committee for nomination by our board of directors.
+From July 1987 to June 1999, he served as Executive Vice President of Operations at First Town Mortgage Corporation, a licensed mortgage banking institution, headquartered in Secaucus, New Jersey.
+Prior to First Town Mortgage, Mr. Levine held the position of Vice President of Corporate Operations at Kaplan Companies, a diversified real estate management company, from March 1986 to July 1987.
+Prior to Kaplan, Mr. Levine served as Vice President, Chief Financial Officer and Treasurer for Pan American Properties a publicly listed real estate investment trust from October 1982 to February 1986.
+Prior to Pan American Properties, Mr. Levine spent the first nine years of his career working as a licensed CPA for large public accounting firms including Kenneth Leventhal & Company (from January 1981 to October 1982), Coopers and Lybrand (from January 1980 to January 1981) and Touche, Ross and Company (from July 1973 to January 1980).
+In April 2007, SouthStar Funding LLC, or SouthStar Funding, a subprime and Alt-A mortgage loan originator, filed a voluntary petition for bankruptcy protection under Chapter 7 of the U.S. Bankruptcy Code, and the bankruptcy case was closed on April 5, 2011.
+At the time the voluntary petition was filed, Mr. Levine, our Chief Financial Officer, served on SouthStar Funding's board of managers.
+Mr. Levine had previously served as an officer of SouthStar Funding until November 2005 when Opteum Financial Services, LLC, SouthStar Funding's parent company, was sold to Bimini Mortgage Management, Inc.